 Breaches are a certainty but F-Secure is training fresh cyber security consultant hopefuls to combat the online criminals.

 Preventing a breach is not possible any more.
 Attackers are persistent and need only to succeed once; defenders must succeed 100 per cent of the time.
 ‘Game over’ is not an issue, however.
 F-Secure runs educational programs in Finland and Denmark in the art of cyber defense and attack.
-The recent acquisition of MWR InfoSecurity adds to the mix, combatting the well-known skills gap worldwide.
+The recent acquisition of MWR InfoSecurity in the U.K. and abroad adds to the mix, combatting the well-known skills gap worldwide.

 Tom Van de Wiele, F-Secure Principal Security Consultant for Cyber Security Services Delivery, explains that the international academy was set up to address “the general lack of experienced information security professionals that go beyond certifications.”